 In this video, I present on the paper Leave Your Phone at the Door: Side Channels that Reveal Factory Floor Secrets.
 This presentation is part is for the Cyber-Physical Systems Security class I am attending at Georgia Tech.
 The paper can be found at this link.

 Working on my undergraduate degree in Mechanical Engineering, my favorite class was heat transfer.
 For a class project, I built a simple simulation that showed convection for a randomly generated temperature field.
-Unfortunately, I didn’t have enough programming skills to build a quality program.
-I want to revisit that class project with my improved science and computer skills.
-Along the way I will teach the science and programming behind building the model.
+At the time, I didn’t have enough programming skills to build a quality simulation.
+The purpose of this is to revisit that project with my improved science and programming skills.
+Along the way, I will teach the math behind building the model.
 The first step will be to research the fundamental equations for this system.

 In this project, we will model a compressible fluid.
 Natural convection forces will affect the fluid.
 The simulation will model the transient behavior of a starting temperature or input heat.
 The simulation will be 2-Dimensional to display the results easier.
 Lastly, the model will use constant Cartesian cell structure to simplify the problem.

 A finite difference approximation will be used to solve the fluid state at future time intervals.
 A small time step and cell size will be desired to maximize accuracy.
 Central difference approximations will be used to reduce any directional biases.